Spatially resolved broad line region in a quasar at z=4: Dynamical black hole mass and prominent outflow: Observations and Data Reduction

 \subsection{Spectral decomposition}

 A final spectrum with higher signal-to-noise (S/N) of $\sim$85 (but slightly lower flux) than that above was extracted in a 0.62\arcsec\ aperture better matched to the FWHM.
 This is used to recover the spectral profile of the broad \hi\ lines, which requires decomposition of the spectrum in order to deblend them from the \feii\ features which are known to be strong in highly accreting QSOs \citep{bor92,du16b}.
 Since it is already clear from Fig.~\ref{fig:erisspec} that the \hi\ lines have a prominent blue wing, we fit these with a pair of Gaussians.
 This is done solely to match the overall profile and we do not consider the Gaussians individually.
 We use the same velocity profile for both \hi\ lines, which, although not physically required, is necessary due to limitations of the data.
 In addition we required zero velocity offset between the \hi\ lines, which was an important constraint on the fit.
 The reason is that the blue wing of the \hg\ line is strongly blended with \feii\ and so is primarily constrained by the \hb\ line.
 On the other hand the red side of the \hg\ line does provide a primary constraint, whereas the \hb\ line is affected by both atmospheric absorption (leading to narrow features and also affecting the slope) and potentially some emission from a blue-shifted wing of \oiii\ line emission, the peak of which would be just out the spectral range.
 While we do not have direct evidence for \oiii\ (and indeed the \oiii\ line at 4363~\AA\ is not detected although it is expected to be a factor 10-100 weaker), in luminous high-z samples it can be associated with an outflow as indicated by the strong blue-shifted \civ\ emission described in Sec.~\ref{sec:linecomp} \citep{mar17}.
 The intrinsic continuum is expected to be a power law, but over this narrow wavelength range we have adopted a linear function.
 We consider several templates for the optical \feii\ emission, including those based on I~Zw~1 \citep{ver04}, Mrk~493 \citep{par22}, a composite based on several QSO spectra \citep{tsu06}, and an adaptable template derived from multiple AGN \citep{kov10}.
 After trying these options, we adopted the template from \citet{par22} because it provides the best match to the \feii\ emission on the blue side of the \hg\ line; in other regions the templates were equivalently good.
 Although the properties of the \feii\ complex were not tied to the Balmer lines, the broadening of $\sim1500$~km~s$^{-1}$ FWHM is comparable to the width of the Balmer lines as one would expect if they arise in similar locations \citep{hu15}.
 Finally, specific features in the spectrum that were clearly due to atmospheric effects were excluded during the fitting process.
-The resulting fit has $\chi^2_\mathrm{red}= 0.96$, and would imply a modest update to the redshift of J0529 as $z=3.965$ based on the line peak -- but see Sec.~\ref{sec:modresult} which indicates the systemic velocity may differ from that.
-The contribution of the \feii\ template and \hi\ line profiles are shown in Fig.~\ref{fig:erisspec}.
+The resulting fit has $\chi^2_\mathrm{red}= 0.96$.
+The observed spectrum and its model fit, showing the contribution of the \feii\ template and \hi\ line profiles, are shown in Fig.~\ref{fig:erisspec}.